Jamesits/Jamesits/README.md

 Fun fact #1: When GitHub decided to use `https://github.com/<username>/<username>` to display this user-level readme, they completely forgot the existance of `https://github.com/<username>/.github` which [has been here for years](https://docs.github.com/en/github/building-a-strong-community/creating-a-default-community-health-file).

-Fun fact #2: Another fun fact for you: relative URLs don't work in your profile page.
+Fun fact #2: Relative URLs don't work in your profile page.

 <!-- footnotes -->
 [^1]: Provided by 3rd party service [GitHub Profile Summary Cards](https://github-profile-summary-cards.vercel.app), whose source code is at [vn7n24fzkq/github-profile-summary-cards](https://github.com/vn7n24fzkq/github-profile-summary-cards).
 The availability and authenticity of information in this section is not guaranteed.